rotu/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 #### Mbed CLI 2

-- Mbed CLI 2 is not supporting the `mbed test --unittests` command, please use CMake and a Make command directly.
+- Mbed CLI 2 does not currently support the `mbed test --unittests` command, please use CMake and a Make command directly.

 #### Build tests directly with CMake